Things I Wish Someone Told Me Before My First Code Blue

 Alarms screaming.
 People yelling orders.
 Someone calling out compressions.
 The crash cart rattling.
 Monitor beeping.
 It's absolute chaos, and you're standing there wondering how anyone can think straight.

-Spoiler: they can't always.
+Spoiler: they can't.
 That's why protocols exist.

 It Moves Fast AF